High Protein Breakfast UK — 12 Quick Ideas with 30g+ Protein

 - Skyr with a drizzle of honey and mixed seeds — no prep beyond opening the pot.

-High-Protein Breakfasts for Weight Loss
+High-Protein Breakfasts For Weight Loss

 If your goal is weight loss, prioritise breakfast options in the 250–350 kcal range with 30+ g of protein.
 This leaves enough calorie budget for a satisfying lunch and dinner within a 1,500–1,800 calorie target while keeping hunger well-controlled throughout the morning.